codeborne/jvm2dts/README.md

 that can be used for client-side type checking of API calls and responses.

 All public getters are read by default, in a similar way to Jackson.
 Works with Java/Lombok/Kotlin data classes.
-Java records are not yet supported.

 ## Usage